 Sensitive skin is easily inflamed and irritated, it overreacts to stress, environmental factors such as weather, sun, wind, and temperature, and skincare products.
 Sensitive skin can be dry, oily or combination skin type and can have areas of redness and itchiness.
 Sensitive skin it typically thinner, and is therefore less effective as a barrier allowing irritants to penetrate the skin triggering an allergic response.

+Step two, stop using tons of products with irritating ingredients.
 One of the biggest offenders is sodium laurel sulfate (SLS) and you will do the most good to your sensitive skin by removing SLS completely from your skincare and haircare products, even your laundry detergent.
 It's a serious skin irritant and has to go.

 Your delicate skin needs to be treated gently which is why I've chosen rose as the hero ingredient in my sensitive skin formulations.
-Rich in linoleic acid, rosehip oil is highly biocompatible and exceptionally effective in rebuilding and restoring damaged tissue.
+Rich in linoleic acid, rosehip oil is highly biocompatible and exceptionally effective in rebuilding and restoring tissue.